How-To: Use custom data sources with db-ally#

 raise ValueError(f"Unsupported grammar: {node}")

-In the apply_filters method, we're calling the build_filter_node method on the root of the IQL tree.
-The build_filter_node method uses recursion to create an object that represents the combined logic of the IQL expression and the returned filter methods.
-For FilteredIterableBaseView, this object is a function that takes a single argument (a candidate) and returns a boolean.
-We save this function in the _filter attribute.
+, this object is a function that takes a single argument (a candidate) and returns a boolean.
+We save this function in the _filter

 Note